 - make your rear look square or droopy or flat

 - result in “hungry bum” (you know what I’m talking ’bout)

 - or cause teenagers to snicker and point as you walk by…

 ….you might be wearing Mom Jeans.
-If you are, please, please stop.
+I’m not judging.
+Rock ’em if you got ’em.